OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/micro-focus-alm-and-tricentis-qTest-integration.md

 </p>

 ## Select Projects and Entities
->**Note** If you receive the following error: **PKIX certification path not found** and the projects and entities don’t load properly, then [import SSL certificate](../../getting-started/ssl-certificate-configuration.md) onto OpsHub Integration Manager’s Java KeyStore before you proceed.
+>**Note** If you receive the following error: **PKIX certification path not found** and the projects and entities don’t load properly, then [import SSL certificate](../../getting-started/ssl-certificate-configuration.md) onto <code class="expression">space.vars.SITENAME</code>’s Java KeyStore before you proceed.

 * In the **Add Project(s) to Sync** section, select the projects you want to synchronize between Tricentis qTest and Micro Focus ALM by clicking them.
 For example, here we select <code class="expression">space.vars.SITENAME</code> Demo Project from Tricentis qTest and TestProject from Micro Focus ALM.